alhajee/ckan/doc/contributing/upgrading-dependencies.rst

   with loosely defined versions.
 For example, ``python-dateutil>=1.5.0,<2.0.0``.

 requirements.txt
-  This is the file that people actually use to install CKAN's dependencies into their virtualenvs.
+  This is the file that people actually use to install FMLD's dependencies into their virtualenvs.
 It contains every dependency, including dependencies of dependencies, each pinned to a specific version.
   For example, ``simplejson==3.3.1``.